 Quartz movement is highly appreciated and exploited due to the unparalleled pros it has over the other watch movements.
 However, not a single virtue exists without having some kind of disadvantages.

-Pros And Cons Of Quartz Movement
+Pros & Cons of Quartz Movement

 The accuracy that a quartz movement presents is beyond comparison, establishing the most substantial advantage over the others.
 A typical quartz wristwatch gains or loses around 15 seconds per month, or less than a half a second a day.
 When converting this to an even more tangible illustration, the gain or loss is about three minutes a year.